srevenant/dragon/README.md

   file, the rest of it is up to how you configure your project.
 * Relative includes!
 No need for files scattered all over in include folders, just include it from your local path.
-You can still use library folders if you so desire, in any location you choose.
+You can still use library folders if you so desire, in any location you choose (starting an included file with a slash resolves that file based on the project root, rather than relatively to the current file).

 For more information see: [Using](docs/using.md).